syeds-git/kafka-demo/README.md

-# kafka-demo
+# Kafka Streams API

-Kafka Streams API demo
+This project demonstrates the use of Kafka Streams API by joining data from two input streams which is then pushed to an output stream.